apereo/cas/cas-server-documentation/installation/OIDC-Authentication.md

 ## Keystores

-Each registered application in CAS can contain its own keytore as a `jwks` resource.
+Each registered application in CAS can contain its own keystore as a `jwks` resource.
 By default, a global keystore can be expected and defined via the above property configuration.
 The format of the keystore file is similar to the following: